honest comparison

 Independent, polished, premium-priced

 Walla is one of the most-polished operators in pilates and yoga studio software, with a strong following among reformer-pilates and barre studios that value operator UX over raw feature breadth.
-It is independent (not owned by Vista or Xplor or any of the category's roll-up funds) and the independence shows in the product decisions: pick-a-spot, broadcast-claim waitlist, the operator UI that consistently rates highest on Capterra for ease-of-use.
-The honest trade-off with Walla is pricing.
-The core plan starts at around $320 a month, and a fully-branded booking page is a separate $300-a-month add-on, putting the all-in cost for feature parity around $620 a month.
+It is independent (not owned by Vista or Xplor or any of the category's roll-up funds) and the independence shows in the product decisions: Book-a-Spot, a first-to-claim waitlist, and the operator UI that consistently rates highest on Capterra for ease-of-use.
+Walla publishes its pricing openly: a Starter plan at around $220 a month, Core at around $320, and Pro at around $599 (roughly 18% off on annual billing).
+Add-on modules are itemized and published too — a Branded Studio App at $149 a month, a Custom Pro Website at $160 a month, Two-Way Text Messaging at $100 a month.
 For studios where Walla's polish is the deciding factor, that price is justifiable.
-For studios where the price would be operationally meaningful, Junocal at $39 to $199 a month offers the same primitives at roughly a quarter of the all-in cost, with branded booking included on every plan.
+For studios where the price would be operationally meaningful, Junocal at $15 to $69 a month offers the same features at a fraction of the all-in cost, with branded booking included on every plan.
 Both tools are independently owned.
 The trade-off is price versus operator-UX polish, not price versus structural commitments.

 Sources verified 2026-05.
 If a figure on this page has moved since, tell us and we'll update it.